Search Jobs In Berkeley

 PHYSICAL DEMANDS:

-Dexterity of hands and fingers to operate hand and power tools and equipment
+Dexterity of hands and fingers to operate a computer keyboard and classroom equipment

 Sitting or standing for extended periods of time